siemens/gencmpclient/README.md

 The Generic CMP client API specification and CLI documentation are available in the [`doc`](doc/) folder.

-The Doxygen documentation of the underlying Security Utilities library is going to be available via a link in its [README file](https://github.com/siemens/libsecutils/blob/master/README.md).
+The Doxygen documentation of the underlying Security Utilities library is available via a link in its [README file](https://github.com/siemens/libsecutils/blob/master/README.md).